10 Questions with ... Eric Faison

 BRIEF CAREER SYNOPSIS:

-1) You've been a PD, do you think it has given you an advantage working in syndication?
+7) Do you think having been a PD gives you an advantage working in syndication?

 Yes.
 It gives me the advantage of being someone who has sat in the chair and faced many of the challenges that come with it.
 However, too much empathy can be difficult for someone whose primary job is sales.
 You can fall into identifying too much with the programmer and miss opportunities to sell the benefits of the programming.